ngavin/UseMoreSpace/README.md

 # UseMoreSpace

-Makes sites use more horizontal white space.
+Makes sites use more horizontal white space and other random fixes

 PRs for additional sites are welcome!